Flow-based Models and Flow Matching

 Intuitively, multiplying \(\mathbf{x_0}\) by \(\sigma\) stretches the domain which changes the variance of the Gaussian.
 Adding \(\mu\) applies a shift to this stretched Gaussian.

 Example 2 .
-Non-linear transformation of Gaussian.
+Non-linear transformation of a canonical Gaussian.
 Suppose \(\begin{bmatrix} x \\ y\end{bmatrix} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})\).
 The pdf of a canonical Gaussian in 2D is:

 \[p(x,y) = \frac{1}{\sqrt{2\pi}}e^\frac{-(x^2 + y^2)}{2}.\]